Brandon Sakbun: Mayoral tenure

 In Sakbun's first year, he improved city infrastructure, increased the housing stock for the city, rebuilt parks, and invested in public safety.
 He became well known for his bipartisan pragmatic approach to government.

+Sakbun focused on blight elimination and increasing housing developments to help address the rising cost of housing in Terre Haute.
+Through the Homes for the Future Program, housing construction increased throughout the city.